AcademySoftwareFoundation/rawtoaces/README.md

 #### Spectral Datasets

-The spectral data have been moved to a separate repository [rawtoaces-data](https://github.com/AcademySoftwareFoundation/rawtoaces-data).
+The spectral data are located in a separate repository [rawtoaces-data](https://github.com/AcademySoftwareFoundation/rawtoaces-data).
 The build scripts of rawtoaces will fetch and install the data automatically.
 Please refer to that repository for the information on the data usage and schema.

 ### Conversion using camera file metadata